pytorch/pytorch/torch/csrc/jit/operator_upgraders/README.md

 # Guidance for Operator Developer

 PyTorch’s operators sometimes require changes to maintain the high quality user experience (UX) that PyTorch is known for.
-These changes can be backward compatibility (BC) breaking, where older programs will no longer run as expected on the latest version of PyTorch (an old writer / new reader problem) or forward compatibility (FC) breaking, where new programs will not run on older versions of PyTorch (a new writer / old reader problem).
+These changes can be backward compatibility (BC) breaking, where older programs will no longer run as expected on the latest version of PyTorch (an old program / new runtime problem) or forward compatibility (FC) breaking, where new programs will not run on older versions of PyTorch (a new writer / old reader problem).
+This guidance is just for making BC breaking changes to operator.
 An upgrader is a method to use the new operator to mimic the old operator behavior.
 When a new runtime loads an old model with the old operator, the upgrader will replace the old operator in the model with the new operator.
-The replacement will only happen for old models, and it does not need to consider the new models.
+Upgraders only apply to instances of old operators to make sure they comply with the new operator contract.
 Please refer to the documentation [PyTorch Operator Versioning](https://github.com/pytorch/rfcs/blob/master/RFC-0017-PyTorch-Operator-Versioning.md) for more details.

-After you change to operator either the operator schema is BC-breaking way or the semantics of the operator, you will need to write an “upgrader” to make the change non-BC breaking iff they are used in TorchScript or mobile.
-In general, you can know your operator is BC breaking, if it fails `test/forward_backward_compatibility/check_forward_backward_compatibility.py `
+If the change to the operator is BC-breaking in either the schema or the semantics way, you will need to write an upgrader to make the change non-BC breaking.
+In general, you can know your operator is BC breaking, if it fails `test/forward_backward_compatibility/check_forward_backward_compatibility.py `.

+### Some examples BC/FC breaking changes

+When making changes to the operators, the first thing to identify is if it's BC/FC breaking.
+Again, we only targetting for BC breaking changes on this guidance.
+Here are some examples to help understanding what a BC/FC changes may look like:

+#### Backward Compatibility Breakage:

+- Return types are more generic than the older version
+  - Old: `foo(Tensor self, int a) -> int`
+  - New: `foo(Tensor self, int a) -> Scalar`
+- Argument types are more specific than the older version
+  - Old: `foo(Tensor self, Scalar a) -> int`
+  - New: `foo(Tensor self, int a) -> int`
+- Added new arguments don’t have associated default values
+  - Old: `foo(Tensor self, int a) -> int`
+  - New: `foo(Tensor self, int a, int b) -> int`
+- Internal implementation change even when the schema remains the same
+- Deprecating an operator

+#### Forward Compatibility Breakage:

+- Adding new default argument:
+- Adding a new default argument not RIGHT BEFORE the out arguments which can be 0 or more.
+  - Old: `foo(Tensor self, int a, int b=1, Tensor(a!) out) -> (Tensor(a!))`
+  - New: `foo(Tensor self, int a, int c=1, int b=1, Tensor(a!) out) -> (Tensor(a!))`

+- Adding out argument NOT at the end of the schema.
+  - Old: `foo(Tensor self, int a, int b=1, Tensor(a!) out) -> (Tensor(a!))`
+  - New: `foo(Tensor self, int a, Tensor(d!), int b=1, Tensor(a!) out) -> (Tensor(a!), Tensor(d!))`

+- Adding default arguments with container types such as ListType or DictType (list or dict).
+  - Old: `foo(Tensor self, int a, int b=1, Tensor(a!) out) -> (Tensor(a!))`
+  - New: `foo(Tensor self, int a, int b=1, int[2] c=1, Tensor(a!) out) -> (Tensor(a!))`
+- Changing default argument’s name
+  - This will only work when the default argument always uses the default value (so that serialization will ignore it).
+In all other cases, it will fail.
+  - Old: `foo(Tensor self, int a, int b=1, Tensor(a!) out) -> (Tensor(a!))`
+  - New: `foo(Tensor self, int a, int c=1, Tensor(a!) out) -> (Tensor(a!))`
+- Changing default argument’s default value.
+This will break when this argument is saved with the default value in newer runtime.
+Older runtime will use its old default value which will lead to wrong output.
+  - Old: `foo(Tensor self, int a, int b=1, Tensor(a!) out) -> (Tensor(a!))`
+  - New: `foo(Tensor self, int a, int b=4, Tensor(a!) out) -> (Tensor(a!))`
+- Adding new operator

 The steps to write upgrader: